Course

 What is Dementia versus Cognitive Aging Memory Loss?

-At one point or another in our lives, we have misplaced a set of keys, totally blanked on remembering someone’s name, forgot a phone number, or walked into a room to do or get something and forgot and then began wondering what you went in there for.
-Even though memory lapses can be frustrating, most likely, they are not cause for concern.
-These normal, cognitive aging memory changes are not the same issue as dementia.
+At one point or another in our lives, we have misplaced a set of keys, totally blanked on remembering someone’s name, forgotten a phone number, or walked into a room to do or get something and forgot and then began wondering what we went in there for.
+Even though memory lapses can be frustrating, they are most likely not cause for concern.
+However, cognitive aging memory changes are not the same issue as dementia.

-As one grows older, there are various physiological changes that can cause variations in brain functions that one typically doesn’t even think about.
-A few examples of these are the process of the longer duration to both learn and to recall information, one is not as quick as he/she used to be, and it can sometimes take longer to recall events to mind.
-Cognitive aging memory lapses typically have little impact on one’s daily activities and one’s ability to do what he/she wants to do.
+As one age, various physiological changes can cause variations in brain functions that one typically doesn’t even consider.
+A few examples of these are the longer durations of both learning and recalling information; one is slower than it used to be, and it can sometimes take longer to recall events to mind.
+Memory lapses typically have little impact on one’s daily activities and ability to do what one wants.

-Dementia is marked by a persistent and often disabling decline in two or more intellectual abilities such a memory, judgment, language, and abstract thinking.
-The chart below compares normal cognitive aging changes to those that may indicate dementia (6):
+Dementia is marked by a persistent and often disabling decline in two or more intellectual abilities, such as memory, judgment, language, and abstract thinking.
+The chart below compares regular cognitive aging changes to those that may indicate dementia (2):

-In addition to normal, cognitive aging, there are other conditions that mimic dementia, and these can be caused by medications, minor head trauma or injury, emotional disorders, alcoholism, vitamin B-12 deficiency, hypothyroidism, and brain disease.
-Once these symptoms are noted, it is imperative that the individual undergoes an examination by his/her primary care physician to determine if further testing needs to be done in order to assess the degree of memory impairment and accurate diagnosis.
+Many times, other conditions mimic dementia.
+These diseases, medications, minor head trauma or injury, emotional disorders, alcoholism, vitamin B-12 deficiency, hypothyroidism, and brain disease can cause these.
+Once these symptoms are noted, the individual must undergo an examination by their primary care physician to determine if further testing needs to be done to assess the degree of memory impairment and accurate diagnosis.

 Common Types of Dementia